What is the Model Water Quality Management Plan (WQMP)?

 For a project in unincorporated County area south of El Toro Road, the document that explains the requirements placed upon all new development and significant redevelopment projects can be found by clicking on the County of Orange Local WQMP (Exhibit A-7.VI of the County’s Local Implementation Plan

 ).
-If your project is located in unincorporated county land, simply click on the OC Community Development Water Quality website
+If your project is located in unincorporated county land, simply click on the OC Development Services Water Quality website

 .
 Hydromodification Criteria for Priority Development Projects in the San Diego Regional Water Quality Control Board Jurisdiction